albertleecn/osplabs/AllinAll/labs/lab05pcp/README.md

-# Write a c/c++ program to implement copy one diretory
+# Write a c/c++ program to implement the producer-consumer problem

 ## Target
 1. Write a c/c++ program